 - Serial of your item

-What if one of the cups or plates are broken?
-In this case you need to take care of the broken pieces.
+What if one of the cups or plates is broken?
+In this case, you need to take care of the broken pieces.
 To have the right to order a replacement, you need to send the broken pieces back to us.
-Then, you can order a replacement item.
-These regulations are quite serious at Herend.
+Then, you can request a replacement item.
+These regulations are pretty severe at Herend.

-Did you know you can have your own pattern made as well?
-For example, if you want to have your family coat of arm on a cup or plate, or a whole unique ornamental decoration this is no problem at all.
+Did you know you can have your pattern made as well?
+For example, if you want to have your family coat of arms on a cup or plate or a whole unique ornamental decoration, this is no problem.
 You can order it through us!
-You can read more about How to Order a Personal Design by the link provided here.
-What is important is that you can ask Herend not to sell your design to anybody for 5 years.
-After 5 years, the pattern will be free for anyone to order.
-Of course, you can ask for a longer period, but in this case, you have to have a personal agreement with the company.
+You can read more about How to Order a Personal Design via the link.
+What is important is that you can ask Herend not to sell your design to anybody for five years.
+After five years, the pattern will be free for anyone to order.
+Of course, you can ask for a more extended period, but in this case, you must have a personal agreement with the company.

-Kings and queens have sometimes even lifetime unique purchase rights for a specific design.
-Not only tea or coffee sets, but vases or statues can be ordered this way.
+Kings and queens sometimes have even lifetime individual purchase rights for a specific design.
+Not only tea or coffee sets but vases or statues can be ordered this way.

 You can order, for example, a standing vase (125 [cm]) with your own decoration.
 This is a unique offer as no one can order the same.